SnippyCalderone/FracMaster-Toolbox/README.txt

   1. Inject WITSML outputs without corrupting VBA macros or formulas
   2. Overwrite only the named cells for each stage
   3. Remember your mappings across jobs
-  4. Eventually tie into the FracPro OPS API for fully automated data uploads and maintain a local history of past stage data.
+  4. Eventually be used to set the base as an assisting AI Agent to send/receive data between FracPro OPS API.

 * **Primary Stage Files Injection**
   Extend the File Injector tab to handle PJR, SFT, Redacted FT, CSV, XML, and any other “per-stage” files in bulk—select file type, wells, stage range, and drop them into the right folders in one click.